Learn more about the CIS Ombudsman’s processes and topics related to U.S. Citizenship and Immigration Services (USCIS).

 You may also register for “Informed Delivery” through USPS to get previews of mail in transit.
 Please visit USPS’ Informed Delivery page for additional information.

 If you need temporary evidence of your current immigration status while waiting to receive a replacement Green Card, USCIS may issue you an Alien Documentation Identification and Telecommunications (ADIT) stamp.
-To schedule an appointment with your local USCIS field office to obtain an ADIT stamp, contact the USCIS Contact Center at 1-800-375-5283 (1-800-767-1833 TDD for the hearing impaired).
+You can submit an online form to request an appointment with your local USCIS field office to obtain an ADIT stamp.
+If you cannot submit the form online, you can also contact the USCIS Contact Center at 1-800-375-5283 (1-800-767-1833 TDD for the hearing impaired).

 You may wish to check www.USPS.com using the assigned tracking number to obtain detailed tracking information.
 Please note that USPS only keeps tracking information for 120 days.
 You can also contact your local post office and ask them to initiate an investigation.
 USPS will send you a letter explaining the results of the investigation.